PROxZIMA/DarkSpider/README.md

     <meta-name="google-analytics" content="UA-XXXXXX- ">
 ```

-If you want to crawl the links of a webpage use the `-c` and **BAM** you got on a file all the inside links.
+If you want to crawl the links of a webpage use the `-c` and you got on a file all the inside links.
 You can even use `-d` to crawl them and so on.
 As far, there is also the necessary argument `-p` to wait some seconds before the next crawl.

 ```shell
 $ torcrawl -v -u http://www.github.com/ -c -d 2 -p 2